dana-ross/danaross.dev/content/manager-readme.md

     kid was born.

 ## Contacting Me
+You'll get my personal cell phone number the day you join my team.
 I don’t usually answer my phone, but if it’s urgent you can leave a voicemail and I’ll get back to you.

 I check my work email & personal email constantly on my phone, even outside of work hours.
 That doesn’t mean I expect you to do that too, or that I will get back to you before the start of the next day.
 It just means I have bad FOMO.

 I may not respond to your Slack message until the following day, either.

 If a message from me needs an urgent response, I’ll tell you.
 Otherwise, assume it can wait until you have a moment to review what I'm saying and give it the appropriate amount of thought before responding.
-And if it's after hours (and not urgent), I can wait until you start your next work day.
+And if it's after hours (and not urgent), I can wait until you get settled into your next work day.

 ## My Values
 ### Family